turingschool-projects/kwk-level3-swift/aviatrix/README.markdown

 * Students will practice using basic data types and control-flow instructions in Swift
 * Students will practice using Xcode to write and execute code
 * Students will apply problem-solving skills to design and implement code
-* Students will test and debug a complex program
+* Students will debug a complex program

 ## Introduction

 Let's imagine that we're pilots setting off to fly cross-country.
-Maybe you decide to take the Kode with Klossy tour and will visit every city where KWK camps are happening.
+Maybe you decide to take the Kode With Klossy tour and will visit every city where KWK camps are happening.
 Let's build a tool to help plan our routes and keep track of things like travel time and fuel consumption.

 ## Process & Theory